yochaigal/cairn/wip/2e/factions.md

 # Factions Overview

 Each region in your setting is dominated by one or more **Factions**, each with its own unique **Advantages**, **Goals**, and **Obstacles**.
-A Faction may be governed by a one or more powerful figures, but most of the time PCs will be dealing with subordinates known as Seneschals, tasked with helping complete a Faction's **Agenda**.
-Occasionally Seneschals will have personal motivations that differ from the Faction's main Agenda, a fact that canny PCs can exploit for their own gain.
-Place Seneschals in the **Heart** or otherwise appropriate location.
+A Faction may be governed by a one or more powerful figures, but most of the time PCs will be dealing with subordinates known as Agents, tasked with helping complete a Faction's **Agenda**.
+Occasionally Agents will have personal motivations that differ from the Faction's main Agenda, a fact that canny PCs can exploit for their own gain.
+Place Agents in the **Heart** or otherwise appropriate location.

 ## Advantages